 There are many factors that can impact the time-table for completion of your commercial concrete slab, but the process is generally the same for every project.

-- Inspection - While inspections happen throughout the entire process, the initial inspection of the site determines the kind of soil present on-site, the kind of concrete needed and the size of the project.
+- Estimate - While estimates happen throughout the entire process, the initial estimate of the site determines the kind of soil present on-site, the kind of concrete needed and the size of the project.

 - Breaking ground and excavation - Breaking ground is an exciting day.
 The concrete will need to be sturdy and level, which means that the excavation process requires expertise to reach the correct depth for the project and the soil type.